playframework/play-courses/code/exercise_002_product_details/README.md

 ## Create the `BarcodeController`

-For now you can just take the code below and create the template named `BarcodeController.scala`
+For now, you can just take the code below and create the template named `BarcodeController.scala`

 ```java
 package controllers